shawngerrard/aws-ec2-webserver-test/pulumi/README.md

 pip3 install -r requirements.txt
 ```

-With our project dependencies installed, and our virtualenv activated, we're ready to deploy with the command ```pulumi up```.
+With our project dependencies installed, and our virtualenv activated, we're ready to deploy our infrastructure with the command ```pulumi up```.

+Take note of the **public DNS** as you may use this later to access your webserver.

 ## Step 2 - Installing Docker into Amazon EC2 <a href="step2"></a>